Easy Weeknight Fish Recipes

 Leftover fish isn’t in and of itself always so appealing (though I love leftover salmon).
 But pretty much any leftover flaky white fish can be turned into tacos and used in recipes like this one and this one.
 It’s really the single best way I know of to use up leftover fish, so if you are thinking you might have leftovers, make sure you have a pack of soft tortillas and some salsa and sour cream on hand for the next day.

-Serve Roasted Cajun Cod With:
+What to Serve with Roasted Cajun Cod:

 - Mixed Greens Salad with Pears and Balsamic Dressing